Li-Tian/neo/Documentation/articles/tx_execution.md

 4. Add signature parameters to corresponding position in parameter list as follows:

-    1. If input script is multi-signature, construct corresponding `ContextItem` object according to input script contract (`ContextItem` is an encapsultion of script contract parameters).
+    1. If input script is multi-parity signature, construct corresponding `ContextItem` object according to input script contract (`ContextItem` is an encapsultion of script contract parameters).

         1. Check to be verified address public key in address script byte code.
 If signature address in not included, signature fails.